 - The diencephalon or the central part of the brain that controls vision, hormone production, and arm and leg movement

-- The brain stem, which controls eye and facial movements, arm and leg movement, and breathing
+- The brain stem, which controls eye and facial movement, arm and leg movement, and breathing

 - The spinal cord, which controls sensation and arm and leg motor function

-A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
+In general, a tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.
 Astrocytoma is more commonly referred to as either high grade or low grade.
-Grade is a measure of how much the tumor cells appear like normal cells and depends on the number and shape of the tumor cells and how quickly they grow and spread.
+Grade is a measure of how much the tumor cells appear like healthy cells and depends on the number and shape of the tumor cells and how quickly they grow and spread.
 A low-grade tumor is less likely to grow quickly or spread.
 Once a tumor is found in the CNS, the doctor will usually perform a biopsy (see Diagnosis ) to see if the tumor is an astrocytoma and to determine the grade of the tumor.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.

 This section covers astrocytoma diagnosed in children; learn more about brain tumors in adults .